 St. Elizabeth's Essentials Pantry, Portland

-Our outreach effort is supported by seven Portland area Episcopal Churches as well as the diocese.
-We distribute non-food essentionals like toilet paper, bar soap, clothes, and housewares every Tuesday morning.
-We see hundreds of clients each week.
+The outreach effort of St. Elizabeth's Jubilee Center is supported by Portland area Episcopal Churches as well as the diocese.
+They distribute non-food essentionals like toilet paper, bar soap, and housewares every Tuesday morning.
+(St. Elizabeth's no longer accepts clothing donations except for adult winter coats and boots in spring and summer.)
+They see hundreds of clients each week.

 134 Park Street (rear of the Cathedral), Portland

 If you are coming into town up Congress, continue across State Street and turn right on Park Street.
 The church parking lot is the second one on the right.
 Drive through the lot and come to the doorway under the covered entrance.
 Someone will be around to assist on Mondays and Tuesdays during the designated drop off times.

 Financial Donations (see website for shipping of donated items)

 The Seeds of Hope Neighborhood Center, located in Biddeford, offers hospitality and support to all those who pass through our doors.
 The collection of our efforts strives to offer hope to those who are struggling, care for those in need, advocacy to those who have been silenced, companionship for those who are alone, and compassionate love for all.

 35 South Street